eduvpn/eduvpn-common/docs/src/gettingstarted/testing.md

 ```bash
 PORTAL_USER="example" PORTAL_PASS="example" ./ci/startcompose.sh
 ```
-Note that this helper script also assumes you have the `openssl` command line tool installed.
+Note that this helper script also assumes you have the [openssl](https://www.openssl.org/) command line tool installed.
 This is used to install the self-signed certificates for testing.

 This script is also used in the continuous integration, so we recommend to run this before you submit any changes.

+There are other environment variables that can be used:

+- `OAUTH_EXPIRED_TTL`: Use this for a server which has a low OAuth access token expiry time, e.g. 10 seconds.
+You would then set this variable to `"10"` so that a test is ran which waits for 10 seconds for the OAuth tokens to expire
+- `SERVER_IS_LOCAL`: Set this to `"1"` such that the server endpoints are taken from `$SERVER_URI/well-known.php` instead of `SERVER_URI/.well-known/vpn-user-portal`.
+This is common for local development servers
 ## Testing the wrappers
 To test the wrappers, issue the following command in a shell (you will need compilers for all wrappers if you do this):